 💡 Arsum builds custom AI automation solutions tailored to your business needs.

-What made this succeed was not the technology.
-It was the specificity of the scope, the pre-defined accuracy threshold, and the fallback logic that made partial automation genuinely useful rather than a liability.
-The firm that built it had done this category of work before and knew which constraints mattered.
+What usually makes these projects succeed is not the model alone.
+It is the specificity of scope, the pre-defined accuracy threshold, and the fallback logic that makes partial automation useful rather than risky.
+Firms that have done this category of work before usually know which constraints matter earliest.

 How to Evaluate an AI Software Development Company